 Bus shuttle to edge of town, begin trip

 We meet in Svalbard’s capital Longyearbyen, on the island of Spitsbergen (Norway) the night before our departure, however if you have time we suggest you arrive even earlier to allow time to discover the town and acclimatise to the conditions.
+Starting with the basics while still in Longyearbyen - tent pitching, stove lighting, sled packing, food preparation, clothing and equipment use - we then progress onto the ice, spending a half day on skis hauling sleds to our first camp in a broad, protected valley.
+Everything is slowed down to give you time to settle into life on a polar expedition and we help you on the first evening to get a sturdy, organised and safe tent set up.

 We wake at 6am to maximise our usable hours.
 First thing we do is light the stove to bring some warmth to the tent and begin heating water for breakfast and drinks.
 We also make sure that our thermoses are topped up with boiling water.
 A quick look outside reveals the perimeter wire connected to flares, our alert system for polar bears, and beyond a magnificent landscape of sharp snow-capped mountains, and the glacier upon which we are camped.